AdobeDocs/experience-manager-65.en/help/sites-authoring/content-fragments.md

 >[!NOTE]
 >
->There are various methods of adding [visual assets (e.g. images)](/help/assets/content-fragments/content-fragments.md#fragments-with-visual-assets) to the fragment and/or page.
+>There are various methods of adding [visual assets (for example, images)](/help/assets/content-fragments/content-fragments.md#fragments-with-visual-assets) to the fragment and/or page.

 >[!NOTE]
 >